 10. The Drunk Reindeer

 After Howard nearly burns down his neighbor's house while trying to steal his son's Turboman figure, he gets drunk with a reindeer.
-Has there ever been a more Christamasy seen on film?
+Has there ever been a more Christamasy scene captured on film?
 I think not.

 11. Jamie Drinking